NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/linux.md

 ## Using VNC

-To enable VNC and disable RDP
+To enable VNC and disable RDP, startup Neurodesktop using the following command:

 <pre class="language-shell command-line" data-prompt="$" data-output="2-6">
 <code>sudo docker run \